anshumandwivediusa/java/tmp.md

       }

    ```
-#### Obtaining properties using Environment object
-- Environment can be injected using @Autowired annotation
-- properties are obtained using environment.getProperty("propertyName")

 #### Obtaining properties using @Value annotation
 - @Value("${propertyName}") can be used as an alternative to Environment object
 - can be used on fields on method parameters